-Located on the coast of Massachusetts, it’s easy to see why Brewster is one of the top places to visit in New England.
+Located on the coast of Massachusetts on Cape Cod, it’s easy to see why Brewster is one of the top places to visit in New England.
 It’s a quaint small town with incredible beachy, laidback vibes.
 There are also so many great things to do in Brewster MA.

 This post was put together with all types of travelers in mind.
 Brewster is perfect for anyone, with beachy and more laidback activities like mini-golfing.
 There are even some museums, seafood shacks, and state parks worth visiting!